dhruvbaldawa/django-agenda-oscar/docs/getting_started.rst

 Django Agenda doesn’t provide models for you.
 We did in earlier versions, and used contenttypes to link the models.
-That turned out to make for poor usability and fragile code, since we couldn't trust the database to understand anything.
+That turned out to make for poor usability and fragile code, since we couldn’t trust the database to understand anything.
 Instead, we provide a bunch of abstract base classes that you can use to construct your models from.

-First, you'll need to decide what your schedule model is.
-Here's an example using Hovercraft Academy:
+First, you’ll need to decide what your schedule model is.
+Here’s an example using Hovercraft Academy:

 .. code-block:: python

    from django.db import models

    class Room(models.Model):